*Initially published in July 2019*

 Time passes and as you get more senior, become less naive and more confident in your ability, you suddenly start to realise that working in it is not half as glamorous as you once thought.
 The late nights working until 10pm or 11pm become extra, the egos that come with a very much male-dominated industry and the pressure and stress all started to grind my gears a little.
 This was in 2015 when I began to feel this way.

 That did not stop me though.
-Whilst at that point I was not ready to give up the career that I worked so hard for, I was ready to try new things.
-And I did exactly that.
-I took up ballet, started running (and eventually worked up to the London Marathon in 2016), dabbled a little in property investing in Malta, took a course on Fashion Design at the London College of Fashion, started making and selling headpieces… I’m exhausted just thinking about it all.
+Whilst at that point I was not ready to give up the career that I worked so hard for, I was ready to try new things and I did exactly that.
+I took up ballet, started running (and eventually worked up to the London Marathon in 2016), dabbled a little in property investing in Malta, took a course on Fashion Design at the London College of Fashion, started making and selling headpieces… it’s exhausting just thinking about it all.
 After all that, nothing really clicked with me.
-That was until early 2018.
-I discovered the world of travel writing.
-I thought wow – these content creators are getting paid to do what they love!
-To me, that didn’t sound like a job at all; more like a dream!
+That was until early 2018, when I discovered the world of freelance writing.

 My next bit of advice is to ignore that little voice in your head that wonders what people think.
-That was a big stopping point for me – to go from what most might think is career goals, to an industry that is so full of fakes and people just out for a freebie.
-I struggled with this because I truly started this to add value, but ultimately it is my brand and I’m the one that can control the image.
-Remember: those who mind don’t matter, and those who matter don’t mind.
+That was a big stopping point for me – to go from what most might think is the career goals, to an industry that is renowned for struggling writers trying to make it big.
+At the end of the day though, I remind myself that this is a new business, and small businesses take time to grow.